schipp/matched_field_processing/README.md

 ## TODO

-- [X] Clean-up for publication.
-    - [X] Commit current status
-    - [X] Remove unused code sections
-    - [X] Remove unecessary functions and corresponding logic
-        - [X] SVD?
-Decided to keep for now.
-        - [X] Coherency-weighting?
-    - [X] Add support for depth from config
-    - [X] Improve amplitude correction logic
-    - [X] Check all comments
-- [ ] Rewrite to use acoular.
+- [ ] A smarter way of optimizing the grid/processing needs
-- [ ] Move multiprocessing logic to external module / enable single-core
+- [ ] Move multiprocessing logic to function & enable single-core runs
+- [ ] Beampower computation based on acoular
 ### Requirements

 - python 3.8+